-Time reveals if a person or organization is truely dedicated to a cause.
-Atlanta Technical College has set the gold standard and proven its devotion to education.
+Time reveals if a person or organization is truly dedicated to a cause.
+Atlanta Technical College has set the gold standard and proved its devotion to education.
 The Annual Bridge Builder Awards, hosted by the Atlanta Technical College Foundation board of trustees, recently celebrated their 16th annual fundraiser at the Delta Flight Museum.

 For over 16 years, Atlanta Technical College has been committed to “bridging the gap” for underserved populations seeking an education.
 Dr. Victoria Seals reiterated this mission during the fundraiser: “As it is with everything at Atlanta Technical College, at the heart of tonight’s celebration is our students.”

 Honorees at the 2017 event were award-winning makeup artist and Atlanta Tech graduate Patrice Coleman, who worked as a makeup artist for Tyler Perry and most recently on set for the filming of The Immortal Life of Henrietta Lacks.
 Other awardees were Arlane Robinson, who was honored posthumously; Bahamas Consul General Randy Rolle; Fabiola Charles Stokes, community impact director, Google Fiber; and Charmaine Ward, corporate relations director, Georgia Power Company.